 From the head of the table, cigar in hand, Grandpa would often smile, pound his fist on the table, and with a gleam in his eye insist, “I’m the king of this castle!”
 It was part of a never ending dance of teasing between he and Grandma Golly.
 They needled one another mercilessly whether they were competing at cards or betting on the World Series.
 In response to Grandpa’s claim to the throne, grandma hung a decorative plaque above the kitchen sink (Grandpa always did the dishes) which read, “I’m the boss of this house, and I have my wife’s permission to say so.”

-Today’s chapter, Psalm 145, is the last song ascribed to King David in the book of Psalms.
-As I read it anew this morning, it was the first verse that leapt off the page at me.
+As I read today’s chapter, Psalm 145, anew this morning, it was the first verse that leapt off the page at me.
 King David, the greatest King in Hebrew history, sings an exaltation to God whom he refers to as “my king.”
 The King has a King.

 It’s hard for a modern reader to understand how this sentiment ran against the grain of the popular monarchy playbook of his times.
 Kings wanted the masses under control.
 Kings wanted an air of undisputed authority.
 Kings wanted people to fear them.
 To achieve these ends, Kings claimed to be gods.
 They might worship other deities for good measure, but they demanded that their people view them as a god themselves.